Your First Aircraft

 What type of plane should I buy?

-We recommend purchasing an ARTF (Almost Ready To Fly) kit for your first trainer plane.
+One good way forward is purchasing an ARTF (Almost Ready To Fly) kit for your first trainer plane.
 Typically, this means the model is largely pre-assembled and that the structure has been built and covered for you.
 You still need to do things like fitting the engine and radio equipment, as well as gluing together larger assemblies like joining wing halves, or gluing tail surfaces to the fuselage.
 Most need set aside a good weekend to build your first model – even though they are “almost” ready to fly, they do still take a number of hours to put together especially if you are doing it for the first time.

 As always we are here to help you.
 If you have any questions or issues building your first model plane or you are not sure what to do, our instructors and club members can help.
 Do bring the model to the field for advice or bring it along to one of our club nights.